EmanGon20/Getting_started/index.md

 theme: jekyll theme

-title: Welcome to Emanuel's homepage!
+title: Welcome to EmanGon20's homepage!

 description: Feel free to bookmark this to keep an eye on my project updates